jogj-bytes/myProjects-/README.md

-# myProjects-
+# myProjects

-Includes different projects in different languages.
+Basically me just doing some different projects to teach my self about different topics.